 Today I have an incredible, easy recipe.
-Indeed, this post hardly needs any words.
+In fact, this post is more an assembly than recipe.
 Simply look at the photos.
 Fresh ciabatta bread baked with the ultimate topping.
-With three different cheeses melted togethe, kalamata olives and fresh basil.
+I chose three different cheeses, kalamata olives and fresh basil.
 Resulting in crisp, crusty bread with the most flavourful, salty, fresh herb spiked, cheesy covering, Baked Cheese Olive Ciabatta Bread.

-Philadelphia cream cheese, mozzarella and sharp cheddar gives this topping a great combination of melting gooeyness and great cheese flavour.
-Also adding the meaty kalamata olives and fresh basil provides an overall herby saltiness that goes well with cocktails, especially a Martini.
-While the topping is overly generous, it could be split to cover two open Ciabattas.
+A combination of Philadelphia cream cheese, mozzarella and sharp cheddar mixed together is the ultra cheesy topping.
+The result when baked, is melting gooeyness and great cheese flavour.
+Also, adding meaty kalamata olives and fresh basil, results in an overall herby saltiness that goes well with cocktails, especially a Martini.
+Because the topping is overly generous, it could be split to cover two open Ciabattas.
 Also you could slice the ciabatta thinly, or cut into squares and these would make elegant, pre dinner canapés.

-Why is it that cheese tastes even better when melted?
+I love cheese and think it tastes even better when melted?

 Recipe: Baked Cheese Olive Ciabatta Bread